tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 The ability to control load-balancing and routing are but one of the features of Istio.

-Istio supports additional and important cross-cutting concerns, including security and observability.
+Istio supports additional and important cross-cutting concerns, including [security](https://istio.io/latest/docs/concepts/security/){target=_blank} and [observability](https://istio.io/latest/docs/tasks/observability/){target=_blank}.

 ### Security

-With Istio, deployed workloads are automatically assigned a secure identity.
+With Istio, deployed workloads are automatically assigned a unique identity.

-Istio provides the [`PeerAuthentication`](https://istio.io/latest/docs/reference/config/security/peer_authentication/){target=_blank} CRD to control whether traffic within the mesh require mutual TLS exclusively, or whether it should be more permissive.
+Istio provides the [`PeerAuthentication`](https://istio.io/latest/docs/reference/config/security/peer_authentication/){target=_blank} CRD to control whether traffic within the mesh require mutual TLS exclusively, or whether it should be permissive.

 The [`RequestAuthentication`](https://istio.io/latest/docs/reference/config/security/request_authentication/){target=_blank} CRD is used to turn on parsing and validation of JWT tokens.